I wrote these three articles for the Miracle Worker magazine:

 I like to think of laughing at our crazy ego choices as a form of true forgiveness.
 Its like standing above the battlefield in our minds and finding a fun angle on the drama.
 Offering an ego situation up to the Holy Spirit and asking to see it differently could well lead to a very funny perception of the situation.
 Of course some people are more drawn to humour than others, but if humour is important to you, you might well have this kind of inspiration coming to you.

 "I would behold the proof that what has been done through me has enabled love to replace fear, laughter to replace tears, and abundance to replace loss."
 (W-54)

-I’ve noticed many small steps in my own journey.
+I have noticed many small steps in my own journey.
 One that I have noticed quite recently is that if someone gets angry with me, instead of going into defence or attack, I notice a giggly feeling arising in my heart centre.
-This is a wonderful new feeling, and when it happens I feel quite at peace and don’t take the anger personally.
+This is a wonderful new feeling, and when it happens I feel quite at peace and do not take the anger personally.

 The beauty of being with another on the same path, who also loves to laugh, is that even though we have chosen the ego voice many many times together, we have always been able to laugh about it afterwards.
 As we practise more and more, we notice that the time it takes to get to the fun gets shorter and shorter.
 We often milk a situation and tease and play around it until all the charge has been released from it.